-We also see quite an emphasis upon extracurricular activities.
+We also see quite an emphasis on extracurricular activities.
 Again, this is very common because these sports, artistic and other activities act as a way to highlight the school.

 Basically, the priority of Seminole County Public Schools seems more self-serving than student serving.
 It’s a familiar story with public schools.

-While we are quite happy to have our daughter in the SCPS district, we also have some points of frustration.
-Here are a few areas where we've encounter some less than positive moments at a couple of schools in the district.
+While we are quite happy to have our daughter in the Seminole County Public Schools district, we also have some points of frustration.
+Here are a few areas where we’ve encountered some less than positive moments at a couple of schools in the district.

-As parents, we want to be informed and involved in our daughter's education.
-One of the great things we've encountered are the teachers who regularly send emails and contact us with progress reports, any items of concern and general updates.
+As parents, we want to be informed and involved in our daughter’s education.
+One of the great things we’ve encountered is the teachers who regularly send emails and contact us with progress reports, any items of concern, and general updates.

 We’ve found that a little more than half of the teachers do this regularly, and it’s very welcome information.
 If we have questions, we can email the teacher and get an answer, or resolve a potential problem.

 Unfortunately, some teachers just aren’t engaged with these updates.
 We even had a teacher who told us not to email because she rarely checks her email, and we should instead call.

 Then there are teachers who simply never check their voicemails, so calls go unanswered.

 Quite simply, there is no consistent method of staying in touch with all of the teachers in your child’s academic world.
 Some are great and others are out of touch.

 Calling the Seminole County Public Schools directly leads to similar frustration.
 The people who answer the phones don’t seem to be knowledgeable and need to refer you to someone in another office.
 Perhaps it’s a central call center for the district.